Aliases for SPP1 Gene

 The protein encoded by this gene is involved in the attachment of osteoclasts to the mineralized bone matrix.
 The encoded protein is secreted and binds hydroxyapatite with high affinity.
 The osteoclast vitronectin receptor is found in the cell membrane and may be involved in the binding to this protein.
 This protein is also a cytokine that upregulates expression of interferon-gamma and interleukin-12.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Oct 2011]

 GeneCards Summary for SPP1 Gene

 SPP1 (Secreted Phosphoprotein 1) is a Protein Coding gene.
-Diseases associated with SPP1 include Malignant Pleural Mesothelioma and Pediatric Systemic Lupus Erythematosus.
-Among its related pathways are Endochondral Ossification and ERK Signaling.
-GO annotations related to this gene include cytokine activity and extracellular matrix binding.
+Diseases associated with SPP1 include Malignant Pleural Mesothelioma and Bone Giant Cell Tumor.
+Among its related pathways are TGF-beta Receptor Signaling (WikiPathways) and Integrin Pathway.
+Gene Ontology (GO) annotations related to this gene include cytokine activity and extracellular matrix binding.